 Neil Young love songs at their best – and they're usually pretty great – reveal his particular talent for using words to illustrate the many different emotional sides of a romantic relationship.
 From heartbreak to happiness, Young has captured the familiar romantic plotlines and quandaries with his music.
-As he celebrates his 66th birthday today, here’s a look at the Top 10 Neil Young Love Songs:
+Here's a look at the Top 10 Neil Young Love Songs:

-'Dance' came in the midst of a prolific period for Young, who released two solo albums and an album with Crosby, Stills, Nash and Young in a year's time.
-'Dance' details love in its most basic terms: the tingling senses and the open desire to share a previously unseen side of one's self with another.
+"Dance" came in the midst of a prolific period for Young, who released two solo albums and an album with Crosby Stills Nash and Young in a year's time.
+This track details love in its most basic terms: the tingling senses and the open desire to share a previously unseen side of one's self with another.
 For the many who have mingled with circumstance and done a similar “dance,” it's a very identifiable feeling.

-Inspired initially by his much-loved Pontiac hearse, which he nicknamed “Mort,” 'Long May You Run' has become an anthem Young uses to pay tribute to departed friends, such as when his longtime collaborator Ben Keith passed away last year.
+Inspired initially by his much-loved Pontiac hearse, which he nicknamed “Mort,” "Long May You Run" has become an anthem Young uses to pay tribute to departed friends, such as when his longtime collaborator Ben Keith passed away.
 The song can also be applied to the long journey and shared experiences of any pairing, whether it is husband and wife, brother to sister or friend to friend.
 It eloquently promises lifetime dedication, love and respect for the person with whom the narrator has traveled with down so many roads.

 Running through the night, Young says “You see us together / Chasing the moonlight”, providing a familiar visual to all who have spent an adventurous late weekend night following a new, mysterious feeling that that acts as an unavoidable tractor beam.
 As Neil later related, the song left him with some difficult explaining to do to his wife at the time regarding the subject matter. ("Exactly who were you running off with, where?")

 "Like a Hurricane"From 'American Stars 'N' Bars' (1977)